Final report for SW18-500

 - Outreach to local schools to engage next generation farmers and agricultural researchers.

 - Evaluate the project’s impact and reach (Westerman, Boswell).
 This will be achieved by documenting how well the outreach events are attended and obtaining feedback from each event.
-Additionally, we will track the number of acres planted to cover crops in the region since the start of the project.
-NRCS will continue to provide information on the number of additional applications for cover crop grant assistance, and will assist with long term monitoring of cover crop practice adoption.

 Cover crop evaluation at the Southwestern Colorado Research Station